terrapower/armi/doc/user/inputs.rst

 ==========
 ARMI's input files all use the `YAML <https://en.wikipedia.org/wiki/YAML>`_ format.
 This is a well- known file format, chosen because it is human-readable and easy to hand-write.
-That being said, there are two details about the YAML format it is important to know:
+That being said, there are two details about the YAML format that are important to know:

 Ordering
     YAML is not order specific; however, one of the techniques used to limit the size of the input